runfinch/finch-website/docs/docs/configuration-reference.md

 ## Parameters

 Many of Finch's configuration options are currently macOS only, and this will be indicated below.
-On Windows, there are [more advanced configuration options available here](./managing-finch/windows/advanced-configuration.md).
+On Windows, WSL has [its own set of configuration options options available here](./managing-finch/windows/wsl-configuration.md).

 - `cpus` **(macOS only)**: The number of logical CPUs to attach to the virtual machine.
 The default is determined dynamically based on the resources available using